andreyorst/plug.kak/README.md

 Kakoune command prompt, as long as other **plug.kak** commands.

 ## Commands
-**plug.kak** adds four commands to the Kakoune:
+**plug.kak** adds five new commands to Kakoune.
+I wanted to make it simple, so commands are pretty much self explained by their names, but there are some notes that I still need to mention.

+### `plug-install`
-- `plug-install` - Install all plugins specified in any configuration file.
-This command accepts optional argument, which is plugin name or URL.
-It can be used to install plugin without restarting Kakoune.
-This plugin will be enabled automatically.
+This command installs all plugins that were specified in any configuration file.
+It accepts optional argument, which is plugin name or URL, so it could be used to install plugin from command prompt without restarting Kakoune.
+This plugin will be enabled automatically, but you still need to add `plug` command to your configuration files in order to use that plugin after the restart.

+### `plug-update`
-- `plug-update` - Update installed plugins.
-This command accepts optional argument, which is a plugin name.
-It can be used to update single plugin.
+This commands updates all installed plugins.
+It accepts one optional argument, which is a plugin name, so it could be used to update single plugin.
 When called from prompt, it shows all installed plugins in the completion menu.
+This command is used by default with the <kbd>Enter</kbd> key on any plugin that is installed in the `*plug*` buffer.

+### `plug-clean`
-- `plug-clean` - Remove plugins, that are installed, but disabled in configuration files.
-This command accepts optional argument, which is a plugin name, and can be used to remove any installed plugin.
+Remove plugins, that are installed, but disabled or missing in configuration files.
+This command also accepts optional argument, which is a plugin name, and can be used to remove any installed plugin.

-- `plug-list` - List all installed plugins, and check for updates.
-In this list, you can use <kbd>Enter</kbd> key to install/update selected plugin.
+### `plug-list`
+This command can be used to manually invoke the `*plug*` buffer.
+In this buffer all installed plugins are listed, and checked for updates.
+The <kbd>Enter</kbd>
+key is remapped to execute `plug-update` or `plug-install` command for selected plugin, depending on its state.
+This command accepts an optional argument `noupdate`, and if it is specified, check for updates will not be performed.

+### `plug`
-- And last but not least - `plug` - Load plugin from plugin installation directory by its name.
+And last but not least: `plug`.
+Load plugin from plugin installation directory by its name.

 [1]:https://img.shields.io/github/issues/andreyorst/plug.kak.svg
 [2]:https://github.com/andreyorst/plug.kak/issues